 The would-be thief called his friend a coward and said he was afraid of white men.
 He promised to show them he was not afraid.
 That youthful boast started a deluge of slaughter that would roll across the southwest corner of Minnesota.

-Page 4 of 11 - The four young men killed Robinson Jones, his son-in-law Howard Baker and his wife and their 14-year-old daughter, and a Mr. Webster that night.
+The four young men killed Robinson Jones, his son-in-law Howard Baker and his wife and their 14-year-old daughter, and a Mr. Webster that night.
 The attack was sudden and unexpected.

 The young warriors, fresh from the kill, then returned to their village and explained what they had done.
 Some of their people were excited, while others said the murders would lead to disaster for the Dakota.
 The Indians asked Chief Little Crow, who was in his 60s and weary of battle, to lead them against the whites in an effort to reclaim their land.